Pregnancy support

 Abortion

-Seeking help early from a medical practitioner when terminating a pregnancy, is very important.
-The Defence Health Centre can provide you the initial advice and support to seek an appropriate health provider.
-This procedure is not funded by NZDF.
+If you’re considering or planning to end a pregnancy, it’s important to seek help early from a medical practitioner.
+Your Defence Health Centre can provide confidential advice and support to connect you with an appropriate health provider.
+Please note that this procedure is not funded by the NZDF.

 Useful resources